 Declaration of Covenants, Conditions, and Restrictions:

 This governing document details the rights of each owner and the Association, as well as, the obligations of both parties.
-They typically map out the “property lines” of each unit as well as distribution of common areas.
+They typically map out the “property lines” of each unit as well as the distribution of common areas.
 The CC&R will also explain the responsibilities of each party in terms of maintenance work and cost.
 This document is also where you can find the extent of the HOA’s enforcement, their procedures to resolve disagreements, owner usage restrictions – like rules governing pets, the renovations and upgrades an owner can make to their property, and limits on common space usage.

 Rules and Regulations: